Now that we know all about Web pages and the DOM, let’s learn how to find live web elements ourselves and then write some basic locators.

 We'll learn how to handle that case with more advanced locators in the next chapter.

-IDs, names and class names are the easiest locators to use.
+IDs, input names and class names are the easiest locators to use.

 I always try to find these types of locators first, before moving onto more complicated ones.
 They are quick to find on a page, if they exist, and they require no extra thought to write the locator.